rasor/rasor.github.io/content/2018/2018-03-29-AngularCliDependencyMgtWithAframe.md

 Looping through the list with `*ngFor` is not a problem, but setting the position proporty does not work.

 In the view a `div` on top of A-Frame demonstrates how `*ngFor` sets a property.
 But in the `a-scene` the same way of binding does not work.
+The created `<a-box>` is put in position "0 0 0".
+You have to go backwards to see the box.
+It is behind you.

 ```html
 <!-- src/app/components/aframe-vr.component.html -->